egoist/poi/README.md

 ## Advanced configuration

-Drop a `vbuild.js` in the root of yout project directory:
+Drop a `vbuild.js` in the root of your project directory:

 ```js
 export default {